oploadk/localua/README.md

 # localua.sh

-localua.sh is a Bash script to download and install a self-contained Lua and LuaRocks on Linux.
+localua.sh is a Bash script to download and install a self-contained Lua and LuaRocks on Linux and macOS.

 It supports Lua 5.1 to 5.3.
-It does *not* support other operating systems and it does *not* support LuaJIT.
+It does *not* officially support other operating systems and it does *not* support LuaJIT.

 If this does not fit your needs, check out: